 - 1 tablespoon green onions, sliced

-Start off by finding a large microwave safe bowl or mug, and break all of the noodles into pieces small enough to fit nicely in the container.
-Then, combine all of the ingredients listed above into your container, and microwave the mixture for 2 minutes or until the noodles are tender.
+Start off by finding a large microwave-safe bowl or mug, and break all of the noodles into pieces small enough to fit nicely in the container.
+Then, combine all of the ingredients listed above into your container, and microwave for 2 minutes or until the noodles are tender.

 Prepare the Perfect Pizza

-Most college students have a strong craving for pizza during all hours of the day.
+If you’re like me, your cravings for pizza occur during all hours of the day.
 But in-between classes, ordering a pie for delivery is out of the question.
 You could try to microwave some bagel bites, but that would end in a soggy disappointment.
+Trust me, I’ve tried.

 More Cheese Please